Everything is Illuminated Parent Guide

 This is the sort of picture that will leave you pondering about whether or not there was a greater meaning you might have missed the first time through.
 For actor Live Schreiber’s initial directorial effort, this is a valid work—beautifully photographed and superbly performed by Wood and the rest of the cast of relative unknowns.
 Yet, while all the pieces are there, the dramatic ending seems unjustified for a movie that plays out in vague subtleties.
 Perhaps Schreiber needed to shed a little more light on his passion with this story in order for the viewer to leave feeling truly illuminated.Directed by Live Schreiber.
 Starring Eugene Hutz, Elijah Wood.
 Running time: 106 minutes.
 Theatrical release September 15, 2005.
 Updated June 14, 2011

 Everything is Illuminated

-Everything is Illuminated is rated PG-13 for disturbing images/violence, sexual content and language.
+Why is Everything is Illuminated rated PG-13?
+Everything is Illuminated is rated PG-13 by the MPAA for disturbing images/violence, sexual content and language.